By Preston Long

 ECHO PARK, CA — Anyone looking for something a little different from the local food scene is sure to be impressed by last Thursday’s opening of Paper Tempest, a fusion restaurant that combines Mediterranean food with a money laundering scheme.

 “Fusion restaurants should take risks,” said owner and head chef Mike Douglas, sliding a black duffel bag labeled ‘ingredients’ under a table.
-“And what’s riskier than hiding narcotics sales in a restaurant that has a dedicated hummus section on its menu?”
+“And what’s riskier than hiding narcotics sales in a restaurant that has an entire hummus menu?”

 Paper Tempest’s signature dish is chicken souvlaki, which Douglas slow-roasts over a fire made from his financial records.
 For diners with more refined palates, he recommends the fried squid ink sack.
-“We only make it when members of the rival mob fire warning shots through our window.
-The subtlety of the squid ink, combined with the pungent aroma of white-hot lead, makes for a truly unique flavor profile.”
+“We only make it when rival mobs fire warning shots through our window.
+The subtlety of the squid ink, combined with the pungent aroma of white-hot lead, makes for a truly exquisite flavor profile.”

 According to Douglas, any chef that is dedicated to innovation will earn a few detractors.
 “Don’t be discouraged by snobby critics who say your work is ‘uninspired,’ or bloggers who say it’s ‘unappetizing,’ or financial consultants who say it’s, ‘a felony punishable by up to two decades in prison,’ or unsupportive crap like that.”